"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 In a previous post, I showed you how to add a sticky sidebar to a WordPress blog with the help of a plugin.
 Today, I want to show you how to add a search bar to WordPress menus.

-Before I proceed to show you how to add a search bar to WordPress menus without knowing how to code, let’s explore some of the reasons why a search box is important on a blog.
+Before I show you how to add a search bar in WordPress menus without knowing how to code, let’s explore why a search box is important on a blog.

 Why is Search Box Important on a Blog?

-Imagine your website as the search engine users visit to find what they’re looking for.
-Hundreds of documents, pages, posts, whiteboards, videos, etc…buried in your websites.
+Imagine your website as the search engine users visit to find what they’re looking for—thousands of documents, pages, posts, whiteboards, videos, etc…buried in your website.

-When users visit your website, the only pages they could reach directly are the ones labeled in the navigational menu, footer area, recent posts, featured posts, and pages.
+When users visit your website, the only pages they can reach directly are the ones labeled in the navigational menu, footer area, recent posts, featured posts, and pages.

-You need to give users the means to access your previously published content quickly.
+You must give users the means to access your previously published content quickly.
 This will help them to find the information they’re looking for without leaving your website.

-They can look up your website content either by using tags, categories, keywords, phrases, etc.
+They can look up your website content using tags, categories, keywords, phrases, etc.

-A search box is a mini search engine limited to only pull content from your website only.
+A search box is a mini search engine limited to only pulling content from your website.

 For a smooth user experience, you need to have a search box on your website.
 You never know what content users might be searching for within your content archives.